ricardotq182/SimplePracticeRCB/TASKS_CHECKLIST.md

 - Navigate left menu options to ensure each redirects to the correct page.
 - Verify the left menu highlights “Tasks” as the active section to indicate the current page.
 - Validate Tasks page layout to ensure all primary sections are visible on page load.
+- Validate behavior of "Help" button on bottom right corner of screen
+- Validate behavior of appointment-requests setup button on bottom left corner of screen

 # ➕ 2.
 Create Task
 ## High Level Scenario:
-- Open the Create Task modal and confirm all expected input fields are available.
+- Identify "Create task" button and confirm modal displays all expected input fields.
 - Create a new task with valid data and verify it can be saved successfully.
 - Ensure the newly created task appears in the Incomplete list with correct default status.
+- Create a task with "+ Add quick task" button

 # ✅ 3.
 Task Completion
 ## High Level Scenarios: